s1seven/portal-docs/informations/README.md

 Click [here](https://km-test.s1seven.dev/api) to open the Key Management service APIs.

 The KM service allows to manage resources related to crypto operations such as wallets, identities, transactions.

+This service is deployed on 2 addresses to distinguish two modes, `test` and `live`.
+The access to `live` requires a subscription and is only available in production enviroment, whereas the `test` mode allows to try our services without the risk of losing sensitive information.

 ### Certificate service